Stuycs-K/final-project-4-lin-abigail-xi-cathleen/WORKLOG.md

 Successfully implemented point system, which correctly accounts for snapping on and off. (no cheating!)
 Full point system has not yet been implemented.

+## 6/6

+Deleted all of the useless java files that are now unneeded.
+Pulled from Cathleen's code to get working button pressing for testing.
+Successfully finished a reset button that clears the points and clothing.

 ## Cathleen Xi

 ### 5/23